-Colour vision deficiency is an eye condition that affects your ability to detect different colours and shades, and can cause issues with telling the difference between some colours.
+Colour vision deficiency is an eye condition that affects your ability to detect different colours and shades and can cause issues with telling the difference between some colours.
 It is normally caused by a fault in one or more of the cone cells in your retina.
-The severity of the colour vision deficiency can differ depending on individual cases, and you may not notice that you have the condition until your eyesight and colour vision have been tested.
+The severity of the colour vision deficiency can differ depending on individual cases, and you may not notice that you have the condition until your eyesight and colour vision has been tested.

 Colour vision deficiency can come in different forms, depending on the number of colour sensitive ‘cones’ you have in your eyes and how many of them are fully functional.
 Trichromacy is when all three types of cone cells (long or red, medium or green, and short or blue) work properly, giving you normal colour vision.

 Anomalous Trichromacy is when light can be perceived by all three types of cone, but one type doesn’t work correctly, meaning you have reduced sensitivity to a particular colour depending on which cone is not working: